-- 5. In regard to this policy, support personnel are defined as teachers, instructors, and other adult chaperones. - 6.
-Eligible travel within Alberta does not require specific prior approval of the Commission by way of a submitted itinerary if approval is requested and granted at the time of application.
-The travel must be a requirement to deliver the group's charitable program within Alberta. - 7.
-For travel outside of Alberta, a Travel Itinerary form (Form 5443) must be submitted and approved by the Commission before any proceeds are spent.
+- In regard to this policy, support personnel are defined as teachers, instructors, and other adult chaperones. - Eligible travel within Alberta does not require specific prior approval of the Commission by way of a submitted itinerary if approval is requested and granted at the time of application.
+The travel must be a requirement to deliver the group's charitable program within Alberta. - For travel outside of Alberta, a Travel Itinerary form (Form 5443) must be submitted and approved by the Commission before any proceeds are spent.
 In addition, for travel outside of Canada the group must demonstrate a similar activity does not exist in Canada.

-- 1. The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 2.
-The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 3.
-The Licensing Support Section shall review the group's "Travel Itinerary" form (Form 5443) to ensure all required information has been provided. - 4.
-The Licensing Support Section shall review the group's "Travel Itinerary" form to ensure the number of support personnel approved for travel complies to Standard 3 above. - 5.
-The Manager, Licensing Support must approve all requests for approval to use gaming proceeds for travel outside of Canada.
+- The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards.
+Section 4 - General Use of Gaming Revenue/Proceeds. terms and conditions of licence and Board policies. - The Licensing Support Section shall review the group's "Travel Itinerary" form (Form 5443) to ensure all required information has been provided. - The Licensing Support Section shall review the group's "Travel Itinerary" form to ensure the number of support personnel approved for travel complies to Standard 3 above. - The Manager, Licensing Support must approve all requests for approval to use gaming proceeds for travel outside of Canada.
 For travel outside of Alberta but within Canada, the Licensing Support Supervisor may approve the request.

-DATE ISSUED: August 21, 2003 AUTHORITY: Original signed by NORM PETERSON
+Original signed by NORM PETERSON DATE ISSUED: August 21, 2003 AUTHORITY:

-SUBJECT: TRAVEL: PERFORMING ARTS GROUPS - USE OF PROCEEDS

-6. The Financial Review Section shall review the group's financial report to ensure all travel disbursements comply with the details provided on the approved "Travel Itinerary" form.
+SUBJECT: TRAVEL: PERFORMING ARTS GROUPS - USE OF PROCEEDS ens e Financial Review Section shall review the group's financial report to sure all travel disbursements comply with the details provided on the proved "Travel Itinerary" form.